mallapurbharat/cardano-tx-sample/native-tokens/2_2_NFT_Exercise.md

 #### The ipfs hash must be enclosed in double quotes

-:::note
-The third element in the hierarchy needs to have the same name as our NFT native asset.
+### Note: The third element (NFT1 in this case) in the hierarchy needs to have the same name as our Token asset name "NFT1" when we are minting it using cardano-cli transaction build.
 :::

 Save this file as `metadata.json`.